An Introduction to the CP Algorithm Text Configuration

 runSystematics: True

 Among other functions, this takes care of registering all the systematics to run on, so they can be propagated to subsequent algorithms without configuring them one-by-one.
 If you do not need to use systematics, you can set the runSystematics option to False.
-Running systematics increases the processing time and the size of the output ntuple.
+Running systematics increases the processing time and the size of the output ntuple significantly.
 For this tutorial, we should limit both.
 Set runSystematics to False.
 Note that even if you have a large number of algorithms for various object types with many different systematics, you will only ever need one block for CommonServices.
-The individual algorithms are smart enough that they will only run for systematics that actually affect them.
+The individual algorithms are smart enough to only run for systematics that actually affect them.

 Throughout the tutorial, additional text blocks will be added to config.yaml in a format similar to the code example above.